nickyhajal/world-domination-summit/_content/2015-world-record.md

 This July, thousands of people will descend on Portland for the 5th annual World Domination Summit.
 With so many amazing folks coming to town, we wanted to find a way to bring our attendees together with Portlanders to accomplish something both meaningful and memorable.

-That's when it came to us in a dream: What about the world's biggest breakfast in bed party?
-Then, we woke up craving waffles.
+That's when it came to us in a dream: *What about the world's biggest breakfast in bed party?
+Then, we woke up craving waffles.*

 After successfully setting [two](http://worlddominationsummit.com/2013-world-record) [other](http://worlddominationsummit.com/2014-world-record) world records, we're back for our third attempt.

 All that's missing is you.
-Welcome to Worldwide Waffles.
+Welcome to *Worldwide Waffles*.